Karaoke World Championships

 Originating in Finland in 2003 with 7 countries, the Karaoke World Championships are an international karaoke competition, featuring approximately 30 countries worldwide.

-USA holds 5 gold medals in solo category.
+USA holds 5 gold medals in the solo adult category.
 Australia, Panama, Lebanon and UK are tied for the second most solo golds, with three each.

-National trials are conducted in each participating country every year with the winners competing in the international finals for the title of Karaoke World Champion.
+National trials are conducted every year in most participating countries, with the winners competing in the international finals for the title of Karaoke World Champion.
+Singers from countries without a Nation Partner may enter through global video heats instead, going to represent countries who would otherwise not have a presence in the Worlds Finals.

 In 2003-2017 KWC had separate categories for male and female contestants.
 The 2016 competition introduced the Duet category and in 2018 gender categories were removed.
 Extra categories in KWC have included KWC Juniors (2017) and Champions Round (2018).

 Finland was the host country for the international finals from 2003 until 2005.
 In 2006, the finals were held aboard the M/S Galaxy whilst cruising the Baltic Sea from Helsinki to Estonia return.
 Thailand was the first country to host the finals outside of Finland in September, 2007.
 In 2008, the event returned to Finland, and was twice consecutively in Lahti Hall.

 In December 2005, the top 5 male & female champions of that year were invited to perform for the Princess of Thailand in Bangkok, Thailand in the 'KWC Lights Up The Night' tsunami fundraising concert.
 The black tie concert was televised throughout Thailand and raised money for the 2004 tsunami victims.